What is Benign Prostatic Hyperplasia (BPH)?

 - Famsulosin (Flomax)

-One benefit of alpha-blockers is that they begin to work quickly, but they may also cause side effects such as dizziness, lightheadedness, fatigue, and difficulty ejaculating.
+One benefit of alpha-blockers is that they begin to work quickly.
+However, they may also cause side effects such as:

-Alpha blockers may be a good treatment option for men with moderate to severe BPH who are bothered by their symptoms, although they are not recommended for men who are preparing for cataract surgery.
+Alpha blockers may be a good treatment option for men with moderate to severe BPH who are bothered by their symptoms.
+They are not recommended for men who are preparing for cataract surgery.

 5-alpha reductase inhibitors are another type of medication that can be helpful in treating BPH.
-These pills work by blocking the production of dihydrotestosterone (DHT), a male hormone that can accumulate in the prostate and stimulate its growth.
+These pills work by blocking the production of dihydrotestosterone (DHT).
+DHT is a male hormone that can accumulate in the prostate and stimulate its growth.

-5-alpha reductase inhibitors shrink the prostate and improve urine flow, and may be taken in the form of finasteride (Proscar) or dutasteride (Avodart).
+5-alpha reductase inhibitors shrink the prostate and improve urine flow.
+They may be taken in the form of finasteride (Proscar) or dutasteride (Avodart).
 These drugs can reduce the risk of complications from BPH and may also decrease the likelihood of needing surgery.
 However, they can cause side effects such as erectile dysfunction and reduced libido.

 To maintain the benefits of treatment, it is necessary to continue taking 5-alpha reductase inhibitors.
 They may be most effective for men with very large prostate glands and older men.

 Combination therapy involves the use of both an alpha-blocker and a 5-alpha reductase inhibitor.
-Studies such as the Medical Therapy of Prostatic Symptoms (MTOPS) study have shown that using two types of medication together can be more effective at improving symptoms, urine flow, and overall quality of life compared to using a single medication.
+Using two types of medication together can be more effective.
+This combination may improve symptoms, urine flow, and overall quality of life better than a single medication.

-A urologist may also prescribe a combination of alpha-blockers and antimuscarinic drugs for patients with overactive bladder symptoms, which involve involuntary contractions of the bladder muscles and can cause urinary frequency, urgency, and incontinence.
+A urologist may also prescribe a combination of alpha-blockers and antimuscarinic drugs for patients with overactive bladder symptoms (OAB).
+OAB involves involuntary contractions of the bladder muscles.
+It can cause urinary frequency, urgency, and incontinence.

-The benefits of combination therapy include improved symptoms and the prevention of BPH progression, but it may also increase the risk of side effects.
-Common side effects seen in the MTOPS study included dizziness, erectile dysfunction, weakness or lack of energy, and a drop in blood pressure when standing up.
+The benefits of combination therapy include improved symptoms and the prevention of BPH progression.
+However, it may also increase the risk of side effects.
+Common side effects are:

 Combination therapy may be a good option for men with larger prostates.